-The Office of Academic Testing is responsible for the coordination, administration, and planning of academic tests that are requested by the University and education community.
-Eastern Kentucky University functions as a national test center site for such organizations and companies as the American College Test (ACT), Chauncey Group International, Educational Testing Service, Law School Admission Council, National Commission for Health Education Credentialing, and the Professional Examination Service.
-Some of the national tests administered by the Office of Academic Testing include: the ACT, National Council for Therapeutic Recreation Certification, Law School Admission Test, Certified Occupational Therapy Assistant and Occupational Therapist Registered exams, Certified Health Education Specialist Exam, Adult and Family Nurse Practitioners, and subject tests for the Graduate Record Examination (GRE).
+The Office of Academic Testing is responsible for the coordination, administration, and planning of academic tests that are requested by the University and educational community.
+Eastern Kentucky University functions as a national test center site for such organizations and companies as the American College Test (ACT), The Psychological Corporation, The College Board, Chauncey Group International, Educational Testing Service, Law School Admission Council, National Commission for Health Education Credentialing, and the Professional Examination Service.
+Some of the national tests administered by the Office of Academic Testing include: the ACT, Miller Analogies Test, National Council for Therapeutic Recreation Certification, Law School Admission Test, Certified Occupational Therapy Assistant and Occupational Therapist Registered exams, Certified Health Education Specialist Exam, Adult and Family Nurse Practitioners, and subject tests for the Graduate Record Examination (GRE).
 State education certification tests, such as the Kentucky Speciality Test of Interdisciplinary Early Childhood Education and the Kentucky Specialty Test of Instructional and Administrative Practices, are administered by the College of Education.

-Other tests administered by the Office of Academic Testing are: the University Writing Requirement, GED, residual ACT, and College-Level Examination Program (CLEP)[®], and University placement tests.
+Other tests administered by the Office of Academic Testing are: the University Writing Requirement, residual ACT, College-Level Examination Program (CLEP)®, departmental credit-by-examination tests, and University placement tests.

 Testing services are provided to assist EKU students and other registered examinees in fulfilling university, state, academic program, certification, and personal career goals.
-For additional information concerning testing services, please visit our website at www.testing.eku.edu.
+For additional information concerning testing services, please visit the website at www.testing.eku.edu.